OHSHIT botnet campaign

 coverage.
 The operator has compiled and maintains binaries for at least 14 CPU architectures,

-including unusual targets — Renesas SH4, SPARC, Motorola m68k, PowerPC, and ARC — not commonly seen
+including unusual targets such as Renesas SH4, SPARC, Motorola m68k, PowerPC, and ARC that aren't

 different tools in sequence (wget → busybox wget → curl → busybox curl),